 Todd B. Schull has served as our Executive Vice President and Chief Financial Officer since March 2013.
 Mr. Schull joined our Company as an Executive Vice President in February 2013.
-Prior to joining us, Mr. Schull served as Senior Vice President of Finance and Corporate Controller of Sanmina Corporation since 2005.
+Prior to joining us, Mr. Schull served as Senior Vice President of Finance and Corporate Controller of Sanmina Corporation from 2005.
 Mr. Schull started his career with Deloitte LLP and then held leadership positions with Verbatim Corporation, Solectron Corporation, Tidal Software, Ultratech, Repeater Technologies, and VA Linux.
 Mr. Schull holds a Bachelor of Science degree in accounting from the University of Utah.

-Douglas L. Soder has served as our Executive Vice President and President of our Commercial Sector since July 2018.
-Prior to that Mr. Soder served as Executive Vice President, and President of our Communications and Computing Business Unit since January 2016.
-Prior to that Mr. Soder served as Executive Vice President and President, North America Business Unit from April 2012 until December 2015.
-Prior to that Mr. Soder served as our Executive Vice President since November 2006.
-Before joining our Company, Mr. Soder held the position of Executive Vice President for Tyco Electronics Printed Circuit Group from January 2001 until our acquisition of that company in October 2006.
-During an almost 24-year career at Tyco Electronics, Mr. Soder served in a variety of sales, sales management, and operations management positions at its AMP Incorporated and Tyco Printed Circuit Group (PCG) subsidiaries.
-From November 1996 to January 2001, Mr. Soder was Vice President of Sales and Marketing for PCG.
-Mr. Soder holds a Bachelor of Arts degree in Political Science from Dickinson College.
+Douglas L. Soder has served as our Executive Vice President and President of the Commercial Sector since July 2018.
+Mr. Soder joined TTM in November 2006 as Executive Vice President with responsibility for Global Sales.
+Since that time and prior to his current assignment, he also served as President of the North America Business Unit and President of the Communications & Computing Business Unit.
+Before joining our Company, Mr. Soder held the position of Executive Vice President for Tyco Electronics-Printed Circuit Group.
+During a 23-year career at Tyco Electronics, Mr. Soder served in a variety of sales, sales management, and business leadership positions at its AMP Incorporated and Tyco Printed Circuit Group (PCG) subsidiaries.
+Mr. Soder holds a Bachelor of Arts degree in political science from Dickinson College.

-Philip Titterton has been the Executive Vice President and Chief Operating Officer since January 2020.
+Philip Titterton has served as our Executive Vice President and Chief Operating Officer since January 2020.
 Mr. Titterton also served as Senior Vice President and President of the Aerospace & Defense / Specialty Business Unit from January 2016 until December 2019 and as Vice President of Operations, North America since 2006.
 He also held positions as Vice President of Operations and General Manager for Tyco Electronics Printed Circuit Group from 1992 until our acquisition of that company in October 2006.
-Mr. Titterton received his Bachelor's Degree in Electrical Engineering from Lehigh University.
+Mr. Titterton received his bachelor's degree in electrical engineering from Lehigh University.